I arose early and did my morning chores before driving to the Santa Ana station, parked then walked over to Track 1 to wait for Pacific Surfliner 763.

 Scenes along the Amtrak Rails.

 East meets West.
-With that picture done, it was time for lunch.
-We took the Gold Line to Pasadena to the Fillmore Station for lunch after a pair of pictures.
+With that, it was time for lunch so we took the Gold Line to Pasadena and the Fillmore station for lunch after a pair of pictures.

-Gold Line trains at the Fillmore Station.
-We had lunch at the Sizzler and I had a really good steak.
-We then went out to the east end of the line then headed back to LAUPT.
-The line with no reservation this year was too long of a wait to go through the display cars.
-I shot a few more pictures of Santa Fe 3751 then just sat and enjoyed her company until it was time to board Surfliner 580.
+Gold Line trains at the Fillmore station.
+We had lunch at the Sizzler and I enjoyed a really good steak, after which we then went out to the east end of the line and returned to LAUPT.
+The line for those without a reservation was too long this year to go through the display cars so I took a few more pictures of Santa Fe 3751 then just sat and enjoyed her company until it was time to board Surfliner 580.

 Two views of the static Santa Fe 3751.
-We boarded Surfliner 580 and I took one more picture.
+We boarded Surfliner 580.

 Santa Fe 3751, Amtrak 806 and 66.
-We left LAUPT on time and got back to Santa Ana a few minutes early ending another fantastic National Train Day in Los Angeles.
+We left LAUPT on time and returned to Santa Ana a few minutes early, ending another fantastic National Train Day event in Los Angeles.